Austin Powers: The Spy Who Shagged Me: Title censorship

-Release

-The Spy who Shagged Me was a hit at the box office, landing the top position in its opening weekend grossing $54.9 million, more than the entire gross of its predecessor (the first sequel to achieve this), setting a record for a June opening and the biggest opening ever for a comedy.
-The film grossed $312 million worldwide.

 Reception

+Box office

+The Spy Who Shagged Me was a hit at the box office, landing the top position in its opening weekend grossing $54.9 million from a then-record 3,315 theaters.
+Its debut total was more than the entire gross of its predecessor (the first sequel to ever achieve this), set a record for a June opening (beating Batman Forever's 1995 record), and was the biggest opening ever for a comedy.
+For four years, it would hold the June opening weekend record until 2003 when Hulk surpassed it.
+The film grossed $206 million domestically and $107 million internationally, for a total of $313 million.

+Critical response

-On Rotten Tomatoes, the film has an approval rating of 52% based on 90 reviews, with an average rating of 6/10.
+On Rotten Tomatoes, the film has an approval rating of 53% based on 91 reviews, with an average rating of 6/10.
 The website's critics consensus reads, "Provides lots of laughs with Myers at the helm; as funny or funnier than the original."
-On Metacritic the film has a weighted average score of 59 out of 100, based on 34 critics, indicating "mixed or average reviews".
+On Metacritic the film has a weighted average score of 59 out of 100, based on 34 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
+Roger Ebert of the Chicago Sun-Times gave the film a 2.5 stars out of 4, noting that it has "big laughs" but also that "too many scenes end on a flat note, like those Saturday Night Live sketches that run out of steam before they end."